 Brings structure into set of data, allowing hierarhichal organization and natural selection.
-Everything in Ariadne is topic-related.
+Everything in Ardi is topic-related.
 It could be topic by itself, note, sentence, image or other item.

 Items can be categorized and prioritised according to some rule.
 ToDo properties controlled by single click on right positioned column in Outline or on rectangular structures in Graph.